 Seedy Bojang is a journalist and writer from The Gambia.
 After the closure of independent newspapers in The Gambia, Seedy was briefly employed by the government-supported Gambia newspaper.
 His employment was terminated because he would not write articles supporting the government.
 In 2007 PEN International assisted Seedy to receive a residency in Copenhagen.
 Since that time Seedy has received a doctorate and works as a writer, researcher and educator.
 He is no longer at risk.

 Lucina is an International Vice President of PEN and has had a long association with the San Miguel de Allende PEN Centre in Mexico.
 She helped establish PEN’s Women Writers’ Committee, continues to be its strongest supporter.

 After facing years of repression in Iran, Rosa has made a new life in Melbourne.
 She is the author and illustrator of eight children’s books, a painter, an organiser of musical gatherings, and is currently completing an Iranian cookbook.
 In 2009 she published her book Where is the justice?
 Stories from behind closed doors.

 Behrouz Boochani is a Kurdish-Iranian journalist and writer who escaped Iran in fear of persecution due to his work, preserving Kurdish culture.
-Currently detained on Manus Island, Boochani has been waiting for over three years now to have his claims heard and determined by Australian Immigration officials, hoping to be granted asylum in Australia.
-Boochani continues to write and publish, remains active as a human rights defender, and is recognised as such by the UN.
+While detained by the Australian government on Manus Island from 2013 to 2019 he wrote No Friend But The Mountain with collaborator Orid Tofighian.
+The book won The Victorian Premier’s Prize for Nonfiction.
+Behrouz Boochani became the voice of the Manus detainees, writing regularly for The Guardian, speaking of the mental torture caused by being deprived of hope.
+In 2020 he was given asylum in New Zealand.
+Behrouz continues to write and publish, remains active as a human rights defender, and is recognised as such by the UN.